weber1158/ByrdDIT/README.md

 ## Table of Contents ##

+*Note: Unfortunately, the links in the TOC only work on Github.*

 - [Why the Byrd Data Import Tool?](#why-byrddit)
 - [Timeline of major changes](#timeline-of-major-changes)
 - [Installation Instructions](#installation)